Non-combatant: Geneva Conventions

-The Geneva Conventions started on April 21 and were concluded on August 12, 1949.
-The purpose of the convention was to establish protections afforded to civilians during a wartime period under military occupation.
-When the Geneva Conventions were ratified, there were several sections pursuant to the defining of a person as a non-combatant.
-Article 3 of the Geneva Conventions emphasizes the humane treatment of all persons not engaging in hostilities.
-Article 42 refers to the protection of aircrews parachuting from an aircraft.
-Article 50 provides the definition of civilian as well as civilian population while Article 51 outlines the protection of those civilians during war.
+The Geneva Conventions started on April 21, 1949, and were concluded on August 12.
+The purpose of the Conventions was to establish protections afforded to protected non-combatants in wartime, including civilians under military occupations and prisoners of war.
+Article 4 of the Fourth Geneva Convention defines that civilians who "find themselves, in case of a conflict or occupation, in the hands of a Party to the conflict or Occupying Power of which they are not nationals" are protected persons.
+Not included in the status of protected persons are the belligerent's citizens and nationals of a state not party to the Fourth Geneva Convention, and neutral citizens living in a belligerent country and co-belligerent (i.e., allied) persons as long their state of nationality maintains diplomatic relations with a belligerent power.

 Article 42 of Protocol I states that aircrews who are parachuting from aircraft in distress cannot be attacked regardless of what territory they are over.
-If aircrews land in territory controlled by the enemy, they must be given an opportunity to surrender before being attacked unless it is apparent that they are engaging in a hostile act or attempting to escape.
+If aircrews land in territory controlled by the enemy, they must be allowed to surrender before being attacked unless it is apparent that they are engaging in a hostile act or attempting to escape.
 Airborne forces who are descending by parachute from an aircraft, whether it is disabled or not, are not given the protection afforded by this Article and, therefore, may be attacked during their descent unless they are hors de combat.

 Article 50 of Protocol 1 defines a civilian as a person who is not a privileged combatant.
 Article 51 describes the protection that must be given to civilians (unless they are unprivileged combatants) and civilian populations.
-Article 54 deals with Protection of objects indispensable to the survival of the civilian population, and is categorical that "Starvation of civilians as a method of warfare is prohibited."
+Article 54 deals with the Protection of objects indispensable to the survival of the civilian population and is categorical that "Starvation of civilians as a method of warfare is prohibited."
 Chapter III of Protocol I regulates the targeting of civilian objects.
 Article 8(2)(b)(i) of the Rome Statute of the International Criminal Court also prohibits attacks directed against civilians.

-While not all states have ratified Protocol I or the Rome Statute, these provisions reiterated existing customary laws of war which is binding of all belligerents in an international conflict.
+While not all states have ratified Protocol I or the Rome Statute, these provisions reiterated existing customary laws of war which are binding for all belligerents in an international conflict.

 Article 3 in the general section of the Geneva Conventions states that in the case of armed conflict not of an international character (occurring in the territory of one of the High Contracting Parties) that each Party to the conflict shall be bound to apply, as a minimum, the following provisions to "persons taking no active part in the hostilities" (non-combatants).
 Such persons shall in all circumstances be treated humanely, with the following prohibitions: